hamza-choudhury/ai-market-liquidity-intelligence-system/README.md

 Feel free to examine the code as an example of my work.

-## 📄 MIT License Explained

-**What the MIT License means for users:**
-- ✅ **Free forever**: No cost to use
-- ✅ **No restrictions**: Can be used for commercial or personal projects
-- ✅ **Can modify**: Users can adapt the code to their needs
-- ✅ **Can distribute**: Users can share their modified versions
-- ❌ **No warranty**: Provided "as is" without guarantees
-- 📝 **Simple requirement**: Just keep the original copyright notice

-This is a permissive license used by major companies like Microsoft, Facebook, and Google for their open-source projects.

 ## 💰 Optional Support (Post & Forget)

 **Important**: This is a **"post and forget"** open-source project.
 The developer provides this tool for free and does not plan regular updates or feature additions.